Phase shift-cavity ring down spectroscopy in linear and active fiber cavities for sensing applications at 1550 nm: Simulation results

+Now using aforementioned simulation results, losses, and equation~\eqref{Cha4_Eq20}, we simulate phase shift, $\phi$, for various glucose concentrations at different amplifier gains and at a modulation frequency of 1MHz.
+Our simulation results are shown in Fig.~\ref{Ch4_Fig_9}, where we are plotting difference in phase shifts, $\Delta \phi$, between pure DI water and glucose solutions.
+We then plot each line's slope in Fig.~\ref{Ch4_Fig_9} inset, which shows that sensor's sensitivity increases with the amplifier gain.

-We also plot the phase shift for various glucose concentrations against the amplifier gain, as shown in Fig. (\ref{Ch4_Fig_5}).
-We assume the optimum tapered fiber of radius, $r_t=0.5\mu m$ in these simulation results.
+We also plot the phase shift for various glucose concentrations against the amplifier gain, as shown in Fig.~\ref{Ch4_Fig_5}.
+We assume the optimum tapered fiber diameter of 1.1 $\mu m$ in these simulation results.
+These results indicate that the non-amplified sensitivity of 0.18$^o$/mM or 273$^o$/RIU can be increased to 2.48$^o$/mM or 3765$^o$/RIU by using an active cavity with a gain of 11~dB, i.e., the sensitivity enhancement of around fourteen times is possible.